Anim-8/anim8-web-app/src/content/articles/what-manufacturing-needs-from-metrology.md

 title: What Manufacturing Actually Needs from Metrology (And Rarely Gets)
 author: Roberto Calvi
 date: 2025-10-14
-excerpt: I spent my first week in automotive manufacturing watching a $2M component sit on a cart for three days, waiting to be measured.
+excerpt: I've watched Body-in-Whites sit on carts for days, waiting to be measured.
 featuredImage: /images/blog/metrology-gap.png

 tags: